michael-spengler/wwi18sea-webdevelopment/README.md

 2. Explore business models for the corresponding offering by creating a Business Model Canvas for the web app

+### Challenge 6
+1. Develop a Webshop for ...

+### Challenge 7
+1. Develop a "... fuel on the way" platform" - Dennis Neumann

+### Challenge 8
+1. Develop a "... shortest way to many customers" - Dennis Neumann

 ## Prerequisites
 1. Account on [github.com](https://github.com/)
 2. [Git](https://git-scm.com/) installed